What exactly is IMO?

 Shouldn't IMO have some sort of police function?

 It is sometimes said that IMO should have some sort of authority to enforce its regulations.
 This seems to imply the creation of a team of inspectors and a fleet of patrol boats crewed by officials with the right to board any ships they suspected of contravening IMO regulations.
 In practice, the creation of such a force would be financially enormous - it would mean recruiting hundreds, probably thousands of people - and politically impossible: most Governments would never agree to allow ships flying their flag to be boarded in international waters and any attempt to introduce a system of penalties and punishments would be even more unacceptable.

 The "IMO" police force would duplicate the work being done already by individual Governments and there is no guarantee that it would make a significant impact on safety and pollution, certainly in relation to the cost involved.
 IMO has however been given the authority to vet the training, examination and certification procedures of Contracting Parties to the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW), 1978.
-This was one of the most important changes made in the 1995 amendments to the Convention which entered into force on 1 February 1997.
+This was one of the most important changes made in the 1995 amendments to the Convention which entered into force in 1997.
 Governments have to provide relevant information to IMO's Maritime Safety Committee which judges whether or not the country concerned meets the requirements of the Convention.
 The result is a List of Confirmed Parties to STCW.